 Lake Sakakawea Fishing Guide

-When you're looking for a top-rated fishing experience in North Dakota, Lake Sakakawea delivers everything an angler dreams of.
-This massive reservoir stretches over 178 miles and holds some of the best walleye, northern pike, and smallmouth bass fishing in the Midwest.
+When you're looking for a top-rated fishing experience in North Dakota, Lake Sakakawea delivers the kind of action that keeps anglers coming back year after year.
+This massive reservoir stretches over 180 miles and holds some of the best walleye, northern pike, and smallmouth bass fishing in the region.
 With Rudland's Guide Service, you're not just getting a boat ride – you're getting decades of local knowledge and a guide who lives and breathes these waters.
-Darrin knows every structure, every seasonal pattern, and exactly where the fish are holding on any given day.
+Darrin knows every structure, drop-off, and seasonal pattern that makes the difference between a good day and a legendary one.

 What to Expect on the Water